salesforce/refocus/docs/Contributing.md

 ## Contributing

-1. Create a new issue so that other contributors can keep track of what you are trying to add/fix, offer suggestions or let you know if there is already an effort in progress.
+1. Search for an existing issue.
+If none exists, create a new issue so that other contributors can keep track of what you are trying to add/fix and offer suggestions (or let you know if there is already an effort in progress).

 1. Fork the repo on GitHub.